Video Shows Floor Collapse At Clemson University Apartment During Party, Several Injuries Reported

 — Shale Remien (@ShaleRemien) October 21, 2018

+Some Clemson students took to social media in the wake of the accident to give updates from the scene of the collapse, alerting friends to check on anyone they knew at the party and telling others that they were safe.

-The accident at Clemson University was reminiscent of another college campus accident that took place last year.
-As the New York Daily News reported, students at the University of North Texas who were celebrating the school’s homecoming at an apartment were seriously injured when the floor under their feet gave way, sending them crashing into an apartment below.
+The accident at Clemson University was reminiscent of another nearly identical college campus accident that took place last year.
+As the New York Daily News reported, students at the University of North Texas, who were celebrating the school’s 2017 homecoming at an apartment, were seriously injured when the floor under their feet gave way, sending them crashing into an apartment below.

 Witnesses in the North Texas accident said it looked “like a bomb went off” and video showed students trying to climb back out of the rubble as burst water pipes sprayed the apartment.
 No one was seriously injured, though 50 people who lived in the apartment were displaced.